ovh/cds/docs/content/hosting/ready-to-run/docker-compose.md

 - Login with cdsctl

-Please note that the version linux/amd64, darwin/amd64 and windows/amd64 use libsecret / keychain to store the CDS Password.
+*please note that the version linux/amd64, darwin/amd64 and windows/amd64 use libsecret / keychain to store the CDS Password.
-If you don't want to use the keychain, you can select the version i386.
+If you don't want to use the keychain, you can select the version `-nokeychain`

 See: [cdsctl documentation]({{< relref "/docs/components/cdsctl/_index.md" >}})